 3. When you configure your speech-to-text analysis task, use the configuration parameter CustomWordDatabase to specify the name of the custom word database that you created.
-For more information about configuring a speech-to-text analysis task, see Transcribe Speech, on the next page.
+For more information about configuring a speech-to-text analysis task, see Transcribe Speech, below.